 Having floated across presumably the Bering Strait to Russia, Maggie appears in outfit #4, this one trimmed in blue fox.
 It's like a trip across the fox rainbow with the best tour guide ever.

 Here is one of the few good close-ups of Natalie Wood in this entire section of the film.
 While I'm a fan of letterbox presentation for viewing movies in general, having seen this particular one in pan-and-scan long ago, I remember it did have the bonus of providing “close-ups” of her more often.
 On the other hand, it also, unforgivably, cut to close-ups of Tony Curtis, too.

-She will soon be driven off by Professor Fate and show up in one final fur, a dark fur in a short night sequence that is sadly not well shot (for the fur, at least).
-However, Natalia Zacharenko did get to practice her Russian briefly in that scene.
+She will soon be driven off by Professor Fate and show up in outfit #5, a dark fur that's probably also sable.
+This is a short night sequence that is sadly not well shot (for the fur, at least).
+However, Natalia Zacharenko did get to practice her Russian briefly.

-This one isn’t for anyone looking for staying power.
-The film itself is over a deuce-and-a-half, and this Alaskan sequence is one small part of it.
-Still, I really like Natalie Wood, and I really like fox fur, so what’s not love about stuffing her into three different fox furs throughout a single sequence.
-Beyond the fur content, The Great Race is a good comedy, too, one of the few films I’ve reviewed that I’ve actually “seen,” which is to say, not fast-forwarded through only looking for furs.
+This one isn't for anyone looking for staying power.
+The film itself is over a deuce-and-a-half, and this Alaskan sequence is only about 20 minutes of it.
+Still, I really like Natalie Wood, and I really like fox fur, so what's not love about stuffing her into three different fox furs in a single act?
+Beyond the fur content, The Great Race is a good comedy, too, one of the few films I've reviewed that I've actually “seen,” which is to say, not fast-forwarded through only looking for furs.

 Film Runtime: 160 minutes

 - 1:22:15 – red fox trim parka / start winter sequence